ryejs/ryejs.com/docs/query.md

     .first() <span>⇒ rye collection</span>
 </div>

-Reduce the colletion to the first elements.
+Get the first element in the collection.

 last